GEOS-DEV/GEOS/src/docs/sphinx/QuickStart.rst

 Inside this directory, we can clone the GEOS repository.
 We will also use some Git commands to initialize and download the submodules (e.g. ``LvArray``).
-Note that most users will not have access to our integrated tests repository, and so we "deinit" (deactivate) this submodule.
-Developers who will be working with the integratedTests repository should skip this line.

 .. code-block:: sh